 Mr. Goodman routinely advises corporate boards and board committees, including on issues relating to compliance and governance, and he has conducted numerous internal investigations.
 He frequently gives advice in high-risk matters involving the interplay of civil litigation, criminal liability and fiduciary obligations.
-He is admitted to practice before the New York State Courts, the U.S. District Courts for the Southern and Eastern Districts of New York, and two U.S. Courts of Appeals.
+He is admitted to practice before the New York State Courts, the U.S. District Courts for the Southern and Eastern Districts of New York and two U.S. Courts of Appeals.

-Mr. Goodman is recommended by Chambers USA (2010–2020), where clients describe him as an “outstanding lawyer” with a “great combination of street smarts and book knowledge” and “very smart, collegial and analytical” in his approach to complex cases.
+Mr. Goodman is recommended by Chambers USA (2010–2022), where clients describe him as “a seasoned litigator with impressive common sense” and “very intelligent, pragmatic and thoughtful.”
+He is said to be an “outstanding lawyer” with a “great combination of street smarts and book knowledge” and “very smart, collegial and analytical” in his approach to complex cases.
 He is further commended by his peers for his “good judgment and excellent courtroom instincts.”
-Mr. Goodman is one of only thirteen commercial litigators to be recognized as a “Leading Lawyer” by The Legal 500 US (2020).
-He has been recognized as a national and local litigation “Star” in the IFLR Benchmark Litigation Guide (2010, 2012–2018) and as a LMG “Life Sciences Star” by LMG Life Sciences (2018).
+Mr. Goodman is also recognized as a Leading Lawyer by The Legal 500 US (2022), where he is described as “a very talented lawyer who provides excellent client service,” “a stellar attorney,” “an outstanding litigator and advisor” and “an excellent communicator.”
+He has been recognized as a National and Local Litigation Star in the IFLR Benchmark Litigation Guide (2010, 2012–2021) and as a “Life Sciences Star” by LMG Life Sciences (2018-2020).

-Mr. Goodman is a co-editor and co-author of “Defending Corporations and Individuals in Government Investigations” (Thomson Reuters, 4th Edition, 2017–2018), and recently authored a chapter on Limited Liability Companies for “New York Business Litigation” (The New York Law Journal, 6th Edition, 2018).
+Mr. Goodman is a co-editor and co-author of Defending Corporations and Individuals in Government Investigations (Thomson Reuters, 4th Edition, 2017–2018), and he recently authored a chapter on Limited Liability Companies for New York Business Litigation (The New York Law Journal, 6th Edition, 2018).
 He has also authored various articles.

 After graduating from the New York University School of Law in 1987, Mr. Goodman served as a law clerk to the Hon.
 Leonard I. Garth, U.S. Court of Appeals for the Third Circuit.
 He joined Debevoise as an associate in 1988.
 From 1992 to 1995, Mr. Goodman served as an Assistant U.S. Attorney for the Southern District of New York (Criminal Division).
-As a federal prosecutor, Mr. Goodman participated in and supervised numerous investigations and prosecutions involving, among other crimes, securities fraud, bank fraud, mail and wire fraud, and money laundering.
+As a federal prosecutor, Mr. Goodman participated in and supervised numerous investigations and prosecutions involving, among other crimes, securities fraud, bank fraud, mail and wire fraud and money laundering.
 He was the lead prosecutor in 10 trials to verdict.
 Mr. Goodman returned to Debevoise in 1996 and became a partner in 1997.